This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Tip the mixture out onto a floured work surface and divide into two portions.
 Shape each portion in a flat disk, wrap with plastic and refrigerate for at least 1 hour or overnight.

-• Note: If you are using a food processor of less than a 14-cup bowl you will need to divide the pastry ingredients and make two separate recipes of the pastry crust, shaping and wrapping each one as it is mixed.
+• Note: If you are using a food processor with less than a 14-cup bowl you will need to divide the pastry ingredients and make two separate batches of the pastry crust, shaping and wrapping each one as it is mixed.

 For the Filling: